MjxSjx/Portfolio/Case Study 1 - bike-share analysis/R Results/README.md

 <details>
 <summary><strong>Total Annual Rides by Weekday, per Rider Type: </strong></summary>
-<em> The first visual product the instructions seek to produce is from this code.
+<em> The first visual product the instructions seek to produce is this code.
 I pasted my results in the exporting section.</em>

 ```
 all_trips_v2 %>%